quentintyr/2000/README.md

 ## 🆕 Run on your own

-First Create a new repository on your GitHub profile.
+First Create a new repository without a **readme.md file** on your GitHub profile.
 Then create a new project in VSCode or anything else.
 Then open git bash in your project folder.
 Then run the following commands

 ```bash